Alexander Technique, Yoga and Meditation Retreat.

 Join David Moore, Rossella Buono and other teachers for a week of learning and rejuvenation in historic Assisi.

-Has been specially developed for yoga instructors, Alexander Technique teachers and those who are serious, curious and open-minded about their yoga practice.
+This week has been specially developed for yoga instructors, Alexander Technique teachers, those who are serious, curious and open-minded about their yoga practice and people who want to start with yoga.

-Under David Moore's guidance you will find much of interest in working in a new way with familiar or unfamiliar poses.
-With thirty years of teaching experience in the Alexander Technique and yoga, David brings fresh and practical insights into how the Alexander Technique can contribute to yoga practice.
+Under Rossella Buono and David Moore's guidance you will find much of interest in working in a new way with familiar or unfamiliar poses.
+Rossella is an experienced organiser original from this part of Italy, and with thirty years of teaching experience in the Alexander Technique and yoga, David brings fresh and practical insights into how the Alexander Technique can contribute to yoga practice.
 David will invite enquiry from participants and draw on his highly regarded book 'Smart Yoga' during the Retreat.
 David and Rossella, take into account the wide variability in participants' ability and range of movement, and use these differences as a springboard to examine how we might deal intelligently with personal variability.

 Applying the Alexander Technique for safe and effective yoga practice